DataDog/integrations-extras/blink/README.md

 ## Overview

 The [Blink][1] integration is a collection of no-code actions and triggers usable in Blink Automations.
-Instead of writing manual API calls and scripts, you can use Blink's visual editor to drag-and-drop Datadog API actions into your workflow.
-You can use also one of the hundreds of existing pre-made automations from the [library][2].
+Instead of writing manual API calls and scripts, you can use Blink's visual editor to drag-and-drop Datadog API actions into your workflow or use one of the hundreds of existing pre-made automations from the [library][2].

 This integration enables you to:
 1. Trigger automations within Blink in response to new Datadog incidents